Serverless Analytics on Postgres.

 Let’s insert the New York Taxi data into our rides table in the analytics schema.
 Below we’ve written example queries you can copy / paste.

-Run each statement by clicking the green triangle next to each query in the SQL editor.
+When using cloud hosted Hydra run each statement by clicking the green triangle next to each query in the SQL Editor.

 Now let’s test Hydra with your own data.